ccp-eva/eyewit/README.md

 ### Road to Package `eyewit`

 As of now this repo is a collection of R functions.
-Release 1.0.0 aims to put all these into a libarary (`eyewit::`).
+Release 1.0.0 aims to put all these into a library (`eyewit::`).

 **Project Progress Tracker:** https://github.com/ccp-eva/eyewit/projects/4